eserating-chwy/siren4j/Siren4JResourceAPI.md

   * Video
   * Review

-Now you could simply represents these in Java as Siren Entity objects and things would be fine, but there is probably going to be a lot more work to do to get from the actual object representation of these types in your application to a Siren Entity and vise versa.
+Now you could simply represents these in Java as Siren Entity objects and things would be fine, but there is probably going to be a lot more work to do to get from the actual object representation of these types in your application to a Siren Entity and vice versa.
 Entity's need to all have links to point to themselves, other links and actions to describe what things can be done next.
 How do you get those links set?
 More code, more work.

 Here is where the Resource API comes in.